Mindset & Discipline: Win Long-Term

 How to actually use "Growth Mindset Beats Talent Every Time"

-This is a concept lesson inside Mindset & Discipline: Win Long-Term.
+This is a concept lesson inside Mindset & Discipline: Win Long-Term — a mindset / skills discipline.
 Read it once for understanding, then come back with a real situation in mind.
 The list below tells you exactly how to convert reading time into ability.

 Common mistakes (and the fix for each)